alexeykuz-sys/MyRecipe-MS3/README.md

 I checked that user can input all information to all fields in new recipe form.
 I checked if user get warning notifications if he omits any field in the form.
 I also checked that once user presses the button Add Recipe, he redirected to all recipes page and gets flash message tht recipe was added successfully.

 # [](https://github.com/alexeykuz-sys/myRecipe-MS3#testing-user-stories)Testing User Stories
 User story testing:

 1. Landing page.
 - The page layout is simple and easy to navigate.
-It consist of basic colors, which do not distract visitors attention.
+It consists of basic colors, which do not distract visitor's attention.
-- Navbar - Logo is clear and describes the purpose of the website.
-It has a link to home page.
+- Navbar - The logo is clear and describes the purpose of the website.
+It has a link to the home page.
-Navbar menu has three options: Recipes, Register and Log in, leading user to the relevant pages.
-Recipe page shows all recipes published by users.
-It available for logged in and guest users.
+Navbar menu has three options: Recipes, Register, and Log in.
+Each of them leads a user to the relevant pages.
+The recipe page shows all recipes published by users.
+It is available for logged-in and guest users.
-Once user has logged in, user sees a new menu options:  Profile and Edit Recipes.
-Profile page is a simple card with user details.
-In the future it will be developed into more detailed information with extra features allowing users to see their own recipes.
+Once a user has logged in, a user sees new menu options:  Profile and Edit Recipes.
+The profile page is a simple card with user details.
+In the future, it will be developed into more detailed information with extra features allowing users to see their recipes.
 - Footer - simple footer that has links to social media and website slogan.
 All links open correct pages.
-2. Log In and Log Out pages allow user to log in/out.
-Log In page has required fields and check if user inserted correct username and password.
-User receives screen notifications in the case user put a wrong username or password.
+2. Log In and Log Out pages allow the user to log in/out.
+Log In page has required fields and check if the user inserted the correct username and password.
+The user receives screen notifications in the case user puts a wrong username or password.
-3. Register page - allows user to register with username and password.
-It has a requirement to put min number of symbols and a-z and 0-9.  if user insert less symbols, they get a warning notification.
-If username already exist, user gets a warning notification.
+3. Register page - allows users to register with a username and password.
+It has a requirement to put min number of symbols and a-z and 0-9.  if users insert fewer symbols, they get a warning notification.
+If the username already exists, the user gets a warning notification.
-4. Profile page -once user has successfully logged in, user is redirected to profile page.
-Profile page will be set up in the future development of the app.
+4. Profile page -once the user has successfully logged in, the user is redirected to the profile page.
+The profile page will be set up in the future development of the app.
 5. New Recipe page -  Logged in users have access to this page.
-The page contains the form which user has to be filled in.
-Once user has finished and pressed the add button, user receives flash message of success and screen redirected to recipe page.
+The page contains the form which the user has to be filled in.
+Once the user has finished and pressed the add button, the user receives a flash message of success and the screen redirected to the recipe page.
-6. Logged in users also gain access to Edit and Delete buttons in get recipe page.
-Once user decides to delete recipe, user receives modal warning if he really wants to delete recipe to reconfirm user's decisision.
+6. Logged in users also gain access to Edit and Delete buttons on the get recipe page.
+Once the user decides to delete a recipe, the user receives a modal warning if he wants to delete the recipe to reconfirm the user's decision.

 # [](https://github.com/alexeykuz-sys/myRecipe-MS3#bugs-and-debugging)Bugs and Debugging